 Affordable Housing in Spartanburg

 Older Spartanburg SC homes in the downtown historic district also provide convenience and small-town camaraderie for residents.
-The east side of Spartanburg is more scenic with lots of parks, family friendly atmosphere, and active cultural scenes.
-The west side is more industrial and commercial and this where you’ll find the movie theaters, the mall, etc. Both sides of town have very different feels and have a mix of inexpensive and higher-end neighborhoods.
+The east side of Spartanburg is more scenic with lots of parks, a family-friendly atmosphere, and active cultural scenes.
+The west side is more industrial and commercial and this is where you’ll find the movie theaters, the mall, etc. Both sides of town have very different feels and have a mix of inexpensive and higher-end neighborhoods.

 HOMES FOR SALE BY AREA

 The cost of living in Spartanburg is 5% lower than the South Carolina average.
 The median income is $53,757 according to 2020 census.
 Though you will see varying costs between cities and neighborhoods across the city, the average price of a home in Spartanburg is currently about $262,000.
 That places it about 34% lower than the national average, making it a very affordable place to live.